redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 * Project: Where is the Playbook?
 * What Playbook to use?

-#### Step 1 - Creating a Job Template
+#### Step 1 - Creating Job Templates

 Go to the Templates view, click the ![plus](https://lh5.googleusercontent.com/gTJqFBwbrTEitHRQe8XJqFyb9CVMGPYJ_9m9B9DPCflU9xaT-6tY6WwdT0cjI-SYvI6fTF7cO80eVs5kNYwHiWVn0wNcEPmcSIL_p_eWIvHiTunfGUhhQlM99l4mubgVVlMcZbkg) button and choose Job Template.

-Tip

-Remember that you can often click on magnfying glasses to get an overview of options to pick to fill in fields.
+Tip: Remember that you can often click on magnfying glasses to get an overview of options to pick to fill in fields.

 | Parameter 	| Value 	|